How Important is the Train-Validation Split in Meta-Learning?: Experiments

-We present the comparison among \trtr and \trval methods in Figure \ref{fig:simulationappendix} with scatter plots representing the simulation outputs under different settings.
-Across all the simulations, we well-tune the regularization coefficient $\lambda$ in the \trtr method, and use a sufficiently large $\lambda = 10000$ in the \trval method according to Corollary \ref{corollary:optimally-tuned-rates}.
-The simulated results concentrate around the reference curves corresponding to our theoretical findings.
-This corroborates our analyses and demonstrates the better performance of train-train method on the realizable linear model.
+\paragraph{Result} Figure~\ref{fig:simulationappendix} shows the performance of the \trtr and \trval methods on simulated linear centroid meta-learning problems.
+Across all simulations, we optimally tune the regularization coefficient $\lambda$ in the \trtr method, and use a sufficiently large $\lambda = 2000$ in the \trval method (according to Lemma~\ref{lemma:optimally-tuned-rates}).
+Observe that the MSEs of the two methods decay at rate $O(1/T)$ (Figure~\ref{fig:simulationappendix}(b)).
+Further, the performance of the two methods in our simulation closely matches the theoretical result in Theorem~\ref{theorem:comparison-mse}, and the \trtr method reliably outperforms the \trval method at all $d/n$ with a moderately large $T$ (Figure~\ref{fig:simulationappendix}(c)).